 - Q. Name some natural things.

-- Q. Name some man-made things.
+- Q. Name some Human-made things.

 - Q. Who makes machines?

-- O. Are machines natural?
+- Q. Are machines natural?

 - Q. What is the use of air conditioner / refrigerator / washing machine / television / mobile / car?

 - Q. Is computer a machine?

-- O. What does a computer need to run?
+- Q. What does a computer need to run?

 - Q. How is computer different from other machines?

-After explaining the chapter, let the students do the exercises given on Pages 11 and 12 in the main course book as Assess Yourself.
-Tell them to solve the computational skill developing exercise as Coding Zone given on Page 12.
+After explaining the chapter, let the students do the exercises given on Pages 10 and 11 in the main course book as Assess Yourself.
+Tell them to solve the critical thinking skill developing exercise as Coding Zone given on Page 12.

-Take the students to the computer lab and let them practice the activity given in the Fun Activity and Lab Activity section on Page 11 in the main course book.
+Take the students to the computer lab and let them practice the activity given in the Fun Activity on page 12 and Lab Activity section on Page 11 in the main course book.
 This will enhance the ability of the students and serve as a Subject Enrichment activity.